webzz99/GuessTheNumberPy/README.md

 Implement a hint system to assist players who may be struggling.
 Hints could provide information about whether the correct number is higher or lower than the previous guess.

 ## Data Model
+The data model for the Guess the Number game includes components such as game state, player information, and game status.
+The game state comprises the target number, the player's attempts, and the maximum allowed attempts.
+Player information includes the player's name and score.
+Game status indicates whether the game is over and the result (win, lose, or in progress).
+The model is represented in a simple Python class, allowing for the initialization of a game, making guesses, and retrieving the current game status.
+The example usage demonstrates how the model can be employed in a basic Guess the Number game implementation.

 ## Testing